evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <p>cor.test(rq5_data$MEAN_CONTACTED_CANDIDATES, rq5_data$TOTAL_RESPONSES_PCT) %>% view()</p>
 </CodeBlock>

-<p>Afterwards I visualized the positive correlations in a scatter plot with a linear regression line.
+<p>Afterward, I visualized the positive correlations in a scatter plot with a linear regression line.
 This was a complicated process, as it is complex to visualize this large number of data points (one data point per industry) so that they can still be assigned to a specific industry.
 In the end, I chose a palette of colors that are as distinguishable as possible.
 Similar industries, such as the manufacturing industries, have the same color spectrum.
 To make the differentiation even easier, I have also added four different shapes.
-The mixture of colors and shapes are intended tp improve the readability of the diagram.</p>
+The mixture of colors and shapes is intended to improve the readability of the diagram.</p>

 <CodeBlock language="R">
 <p class="code-comment">